craigmckeachie/handsonreact.com/docs/labs/ts/T5-ContainerComponents.md

    ```
    PASS  src/projects/__tests__/ProjectsPage-test.tsx
    ```
    > !
-Check to make sure the `delay` function used to delay the backend query and display the loading indicator has been removed in `projectAPI.js`.
+Check to make sure the `delay` function used to delay the backend query and display the loading indicator has been removed in `projectAPI.ts`.
 The delay call causes the `msw` library to throw an error.

 ### Test the Loading Indicator Displays